briolive/weekend-jquery-server-calculator/INSTRUCTIONS.md

-[x] Create click handler for calculateBtn that will add both inputs to the object containing the operator selected [x] Create click handler for clearBtn that clears both inputs [x] Set up POST route to send current equation to the server for calculation
+[x] Create click handler for calculateBtn that will add both inputs to the object containing the operator selected [x] Create click handler for clearBtn that clears both inputs [x] Set up POST route to send current equation to the server for calculation [] Create GET request to display list of equations on the DOM

 On the server:
 [x] Built out server-side logic to compute each equation